marsdrums/ReSTIR-reworking/README.md

 Random pixels are sampled from the Previous-frame composited image.
 The random distribution is uniform, and all pixels have the same propability of being sampled.
 If the sampled pixel is in the background, it's discarded.

 >[!NOTE]
-> We could ray-trace from the G-Buffer using an NDF (hemisphere sampling or cosine-weighted) to find intersections with the on-screen geometry; since ReSTIR is all about postponing visibility checks, i'm currently collecting light samples from the texture directly, without worring about them being visible, and skipping costly ray-tracing operations.
+> We could ray-trace from the G-Buffer to find intersections with the on-screen geometry; since ReSTIR is all about postponing visibility checks, i'm currently collecting light samples from the texture directly, without worring about them being visible, and skipping costly ray-tracing operations.
 Visibility is checked only later on.
 Moreover, since the ray marching happens in screen space, visibility checks are performed by taking a limited number of steps along the ray, making the operation much lighter than world-space ray tracing.

 #### 2) Gathering samples from the a selection of the brightest pixels